Skip to main content

 Responding to your baby at night is not creating a bad habit.
 It is building trust.

-What You Can Do
+##What You Can Do

 Build a menu of soothing options.
 If nursing to sleep is your only tool and it's starting to take longer, add some variety.
 Rock, bounce, sing, walk, offer a pacifier, use a carrier.
 You're not replacing what works.
 You're giving yourself and your baby more options for different moments.

 Make the sleep environment work for you.
-A dark room helps your baby's developing melatonin production.
+A dark room at night helps your baby's developing melatonin production.
 White noise masks the household sounds that now wake them more easily during lighter sleep stages.
 A comfortable temperature (68 to 72 degrees) supports better rest.

 Take care of yourself.
 This is temporary, but it doesn't feel temporary at 3 AM.
 Ask for help.
 Accept help.
 Nap when you can.
 Lower your standards for everything that isn't keeping your baby fed and loved.

-How Long Does This Last?
+##How Long Does This Last?

-The unsettled phase typically lasts 2 to 6 weeks, though every baby is different.
+The unsettled phase typically lasts 2 to 4 weeks, though every baby is different.
 The biological change in sleep architecture is permanent (which is a good thing because it means your baby's brain is developing normally), but your baby will adjust.
 They will get better at transitioning between sleep cycles.
 The wake-ups will decrease.

 If sleep is still really rough after 6 weeks, it's worth looking at the bigger picture: are wake windows appropriate?
 Is there a feeding issue?
 Could reflux or allergies be playing a role?
 Sometimes a conversation with someone who can look at the whole puzzle makes all the difference.

-You're Not Doing Anything Wrong
+##You're Not Doing Anything Wrong

 I know how easy it is to blame yourself during this phase.
 To wonder what you did to break the good sleep you had.
 To feel like everyone else's baby is sleeping through the night while yours is up every hour.